What Can I Do? (Edith Piaf song): Story

 In 1947, Édith Piaf and Yves Montand had just quit amicably and Édith Piaf had written the lyrics of a song in memory of their love story whose departure was "Mais qu'est-ce que j'ai à tant l'aimer que ça me donne envie de crier!".
 She asked Henri Betti to put the music on his lyrics inspired by the style of Yves Montand.

 When they finished writing the song, Henri Betti left to propose it to Yves Montand and he also proposed to him "C'est si bon" that he had written with the lyrics of André Hornez at the same time "Mais qu'est-ce que j'ai?" and registered at the SACEM the same day (18 August 1947).

-On November 3, 1947, Yves Montand recorded the song with Jean Marion and his Orchestra but before recording it in the studio, he sang the song at the Théâtre de l'Étoile on 9 October 1947.
-On 6 October 1958, he recited the song at the Théâtre de l'Étoile with Bob Castella and his Orchestra.
+On 3 November 1947 Yves Montand recorded the song with Jean Marion and his Orchestra but before recording it in the studio, he sang the song at the Théâtre de l'Étoile on 9 October 1947.

+On February 28, 1948, he sang the song at the Hotel Negresco during the first Nice Jazz Festival.
+At that evening, Suzy Delair sang "C'est si bon".

+On 6 October 1958, he sang it again at the Théâtre de l'Étoile with Bob Castella and his Orchestra.

 In 1959, he sang the song for the concert An Evening with Yves Montand presented at the Henry Miller's Theatre from September 22 to October 31.
 In 1961, he sang the song for another concert presented at the John Golden Theatre from October 24 to December 16.